dzackgarza/Math-Flashcards/Decks/Qual Real Analysis/QualRealAnalysis.md

 ---

-Definition: separable
-%
-Has a countable dense subset
-%
-definition
----

 Give an example of a sequence of functions that converge uniformly but not in $L^1$.
 %
 The box of height $1\over n$ and width $n$ uniformly converges to zero but integrates to 1.